In The Pits: F1 down to the wire in thrilling title fight - NewsBreak

 The two drivers could not be more different on or off the track.

 Hamilton, who turns 37 in January, is the only Black driver in F1 and has spent much of the past two years using his global platform to address social and racial justice.
-He's been outspoken on human rights issues during F1's three-race season-ending stretch in the Middle East, is wearing a helmet to support the LBGTQ+ community while raising awareness about laws against same-sex relationships, and flew to New York following his crash at Monza to attend the Met Gala, where Hamilton bought an entire table in support of Black fashion designers.
+He’s been in the Middle East, is wearing a helmet to support the LBGTQ+ community while raising awareness about laws against same-sex relationships, and flew to New York following his crash at Monza to attend the Met Gala, where designers.

 His activism becomes secondary once he’s in his Mercedes and chasing history.

 Verstappen is just 24 and a bit more unpolished around the edges.
-He's not often drawn into controversy, prefers video games and simulator time over fancy balls and parties, and this season has shown fearlessness on the track that Wolff has suggested could lead to the championship being decided by one contender taking out the other.
+He’s prefers video games and simulator time over fancy balls and parties, and this season has shown fearlessness on the track that Wolff has suggested could lead to the championship being decided by one contender taking out the other.

 Hamilton after Sunday’s win in Saudi Arabia repeatedly referred to his vast F1 experience and record of seven titles.
 It might have been gamesmanship — Verstappen’s championship battles were in lower divisions and Hamilton could attempt to gain an edge by rattling his rival’s confidence.